Dr. Kevin Armstrong

 Dr. Kevin Armstrong completed medical school at Dalhousie University in Halifax, Nova Scotia.
 His anesthesia residency was completed at Western University, as was a fellowship in regional and obstetrical anesthesia.
 Since joining the department he was involved in a number of roles, including membership on the Post-Graduate Education Committee.

-Dr. Armstrong is currently Chair of the Academic Affairs Committee and is the City-Wide Co-Director of the Regional Anesthesia & Acute Pain Service program.
+Dr. Armstrong was the Chair of the Academic Affairs Committee from 2009 to 2014.
+Currently, he is the City-Wide Co-Director of the Regional Anesthesia & Acute Pain Service program.
 As part of the Regional Anesthesia & Acute Pain Service leadership group, he has made the following contributions:

 Dr. Armstrong's current areas of research and clinical implementation include